orangepi-xunlong/opi-documentation/content/docs/General_guides/Update_Debian_System.md

 ---
 bookFlatSection: true
-weight: 1
+weight: 3
-title: "Update Your Debian/Armbian System"
+title: "Update your Debian/Armbian system"
 ---

-# How  to update your Orange PI
+# How  to update your Orange Pi

 ## Debian (and Debian-derived distributions)
 #